Things to Do in Benin in December

 UNESCO-listed Gelede shows up unannounced in Yoruba villages every December weekend.
 Women tower in embroidered head dresses, trading jokes about village scandals while bata drums answer back until the palm trees vibrate.

-Voodoo’s main day is January 10, but December warms up with chicken sacrifices, spirit possessions and the Zangbeto night patrol—giant spinning raffia ghosts that glide across the ground like living tumbleweeds.
+Voodoo's main day is January 10, but December warms up with chicken sacrifices, spirit possessions and the Zangbeto night patrol, giant spinning raffia ghosts that glide across the ground like living tumbleweeds.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid